 Review your communication plan to keep everyone updated on the meeting or activity

-Plan for absences of critical individuals, e.g., who is back-up if leader that person develops a sore throat?
+Plan for absences of critical individuals, e.g., if the event or activity leader develops a sore throat, who will be the backup person?

 Ask members how they would like to be reminded of proper protocols (distancing, masks, etc.)

-Club Information to Share with Members/Families Before the First Meeting
+Information to Share with Members/Families Before the First Club Meeting or Activity/Event

 Expectation of that no more than 15 youth and at least two Certified 4-H Volunteers or Extension personnel in Phase 3 can participate (see additional reference to WA Phases and numbers of participants below in “…Submit Your Proposal….”)